FULL-TIME | WINNIPEG LOCATIONS GAMDF-AD Game Development - Art

 What we are looking for

-Portfolios must be uploaded to the RRC Polytech GameDev Dropbox by 11:59 PM, the last day of May.
-Portfolios may not be accepted after this deadline, so make sure to submit early.
+About a month before the deadline, applicants will receive portfolio submission instructions.
+Portfolios must be submitted by 11:59 PM, the last day of May.
+Portfolios will not be accepted after this deadline, so make sure to submit early.

 Hearing back from us

-In late May, after all portfolios have been assessed, you will be contacted by RRC Polytech Enrolment Services letting you know if your portfolio score falls within acceptable range.
-If so, you will be required to attend a June informational session in which we will provide more information about the program.
+In June, after all portfolios have been assessed, you will be contacted by RRC Polytech Enrolment Services letting you know if your portfolio score falls within acceptable range.

-Please contact Tom Lepp at tlepp@rrc.ca for more information
+Please contact Chris Brower at cbrower@rrc.ca for more information

 Graduation Requirements